danielhill13/reunion_site/README.md

 # reunion_site
 for the Hill family reunion 2018

 This project is my first "real world" go at web development.
-Having recently completed Colt Steele's Udemy course - The Web Developer Bootcamp - I'm working to drill into each area and built real sites.
+Having recently completed Colt Steele's Udemy course - The Web Developer Bootcamp - I'm working to drill into each area and build real sites.
 This one is not very pretty, my main focus has been on the server and db side of things.

 Features:
 - Landing page - done